omriharel/deej/README.md

 Building `deej` is very simple.
 You only need a few relatively cheap parts - it's an excellent starter project (and my first Arduino project, personally).
 Remember that if you need any help or have a question that's not answered here, you can always [join the deej Discord server](https://discord.gg/nf88NJu).

 Build `deej` for yourself, or as an awesome gift for your gaming buddies!

+### FAQ

+I've started a highly focused effort of writing a proper FAQ page for deej, covering many basic and advanced topics.

+It is still _very much a work-in-progress_, but I'm happy to [share it in its current state](https://faq.deej.rocks) in hopes that it at least covers some questions you might have.

+> FAQ feedback in our community Discord is strongly encouraged, thank you!

 ### Build video